What if a complaint is made about me?

 - Achieving low-level resolution

-- Gaining consumer confidence in your practice, sincerity, and intention to do the right thing
+- Gaining people's confidence in your practice, sincerity, and intention to do the right thing

-- Consumers complaining directly to you rather than to HDC
+- People complaining directly to you rather than to HDC

 What do people hope to achieve by making a complaint?